Help & Support

-If your question is not answered below or you have a problem using Landlordy app - please send email from the app itself (using About-Send email option from the app will include diagnostic information that can help us identify problems) or directly to firstname.lastname@example.org.
+If your question is not answered below or you have a problem using the app - please email us directly from the app (using [Send email] option in the About tab; the email includes diagnostic information to help us identify problems) or email us at email@example.com.

-To learn about what has been improved, changed and fixed in the latest app update, check out Landlordy changelog.
+To learn about what has been improved, changed or fixed in every app update, check out the Landlordy changelog.

 Frequently asked questions